Vadru93/THPS2X-Formats/README.md

 ## BADDY
 * Baddy have different type of commands, the only command look into is 0x192.
-* The models are stored in the skybox.
+* This commands spawns a model.
+The models are stored in the skybox.
 * Baddy node have the links 4 bytes further down
 * 2 bytes - baddy type
 * 2 bytes - padding